Ayc0/proposal-object-iterator/README.md

 ## Proposal

+> This proposal was mentioned as being "not web compatible".
+It’ll be re-written to drop the iterable aspect, and move all methods as static methods on `Object` instead.

 This proposal comes in 2 new additions:
-- making objects iterable,
+- ~~making objects iterable,~~
-- adding new methods to the object prototype:
+- adding new methods to the object ~~prototype~~ static methods:
   - `.forEach()`
   - `.filter()`
   - `.map()`